-In Chapter 13 bankruptcy (personal reorganization), that underwater lien is treated as an unsecured debt – no different than a credit card bill – through a process often referred to as “lien stripping.”
+In Chapter 13 bankruptcy (personal reorganization), that underwater lien is treated as an unsecured debt – no different from a credit card bill – through a process often referred to as “lien stripping.”
 (Note, however, that lien stripping is not allowed in Chapter 7 liquidation or “straight bankruptcy”).

 Homeowners who “strip” second liens through Chapter 13 experience two tremendous benefits.